College of Health and Human Sciences

 School of Nursing

 Elizabeth Sexton is an assistant professor of nursing at Western Carolina University with the traditional BSN program since 2011.
 She teaches community/mental health nursing and coordinates the transition to practice for the last semester nursing students.<br>Prior to coming to Western Carolina University, Professor Sexton was a public health nurse in Virginia and North Carolina over an eleven-year period which included migrant health and correctional nursing.
 She also was involved with global health through teaching community health workers in Peru, Belize, and Haiti.
 She has volunteered with international medical disaster relief in Central Asia and Nicaragua.
-Prof. Sexton has also taught courses on health teaching and on preparing individuals to serve in health related ministries in the developing world, has done health education with young mothers in Mexico, and each year leads a health teaching team among the Cree in Canada.
+Prof. Sexton has also taught courses on health teaching and on preparing individuals to serve in health-related ministries in the developing world, has done health education with young mothers in Mexico, and from 2007 to 2019 lead health teaching teams among the Cree in Canada.
 She graduated in 1981 from Emory University with a BSN and in 2011 from Western Carolina University with a MS (N) in nursing education.
-Prof. Sexton is a member of the Association of Community Health Nursing Educators, NC Association of Public Health Nurse Administrators, Nurses Christian Fellowship, and Sigma Theta Tau International.<br>Prof. Sexton is married and has two grown daughters.
+Prof. Sexton is a member of the Association of Community Health Nursing Educators, Nurses Christian Fellowship, and Sigma Theta Tau International.<br>Prof. Sexton is married and has two grown daughters.
 She enjoys walking and hiking in the WNC Mountains and at the Arboretum.
-She volunteers at the ABCCM Medical Clinic where her being fluent in Spanish is a great asset.
+She is very passionate about student engagement in service-learning projects with vulnerable populations including individuals who are homeless and refugees.
 She currently resides in Arden, NC.

 Prof. Sexton’s areas of expertise are community/public health nursing, global health, and training of community health workers.
 She is passionate in both the classroom and in clinical to help students gain understanding, skill, and a compassionate attitude for the most vulnerable populations including the homeless population, migrant farm workers, and people living in poverty both in the USA and overseas.
 She is also passionate in helping students understand community health and the variety of ways they can be involved with improving the overall health of the community with a strong focus on health promotion and prevention.